todd-elvers/pretty-okhttp/readme.md

         * MM-dd-yyyy

-The goal was to create an easier to use version of OkHttp that yielded in prettier code.
+The goal was to create an easier to use version of OkHttp that yielded prettier code.

 <br/>